seregazhuk/seregazhuk.github.io_old/_posts/2016-04-15-symfony_event-dispatcher.md

 Here new SportCar class overwrites appropriate methods to extend base functionality.

-Of course you must be very careful overwriting behaviuor.
+Of course, you must be very careful overwriting behaviour.
 It is important to ensure that there was no violation of *Liskov Substitution Principle* and all your class hierarchy behaves as **one data type**.

 ### Composition

 Composition - is a way to create complex objects from single ones.
-In our example with cars we should abstract changable functionality and place it into specialized classes.
+In our example with cars we should abstract changeable functionality and place it into specialized classes.

-In our case changable functionality consists of two methods:
+In our case changeable functionality consists of two methods:

 {% highlight php %}
 <?php